NS2CDT/ns2_beta/README.md

         - Heal spray
             - Now also adds maturity to alien structures and speeds up player evolutions while they are embryos.
         - Web
-            - Web GhostModel stalk will now stay visible even if the palcement is invalid.
+            - Web GhostModel stalk will now stay visible even if the placement is invalid.
 (Will be colored red)
             - Webs are now only placeable on the ground from one endpoint. (to fix "duct tape" webs)
             - Gorges can finish placing webs from much further away.
 Starting placement range is unchanged.
-            - Now break on contact.
             - Snare now reduces movement speed by 66% and tapers off gradually over 5 seconds (up from 2.5 seconds)
-            - Webs now turn invisible, only fading into view at 10 meters or closer.
+            - Webs now turn invisible, only fading into view at 5 meters or closer.
+(Client-side)
             - No longer parasite marines.
             - No longer appears in the kill-feed.
+            - Now have a "hardening" mechanic, where a gorge web will have "charges", which will allow them to web enemies multiple times.
+                - When charges run out, the web will die.
+                - Each charge gives the web 10 hp.
+                - Webs start with 10 hp.
+                - Max 30 hp.
         - Babbler
             - Do not gain hp with each biomass anymore (they received 1.5 hp for each biomass)
     - Lerk